Ritamkarmakar2105/Automatic-Car-number-Plate-Detection/README.md

 Data
-The video used in the tutorial can be downloaded here.....https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/
+The video used in the project can be downloaded here.....https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/